-The Reliability Pricing Model (RPM) Capacity Market is a forward-looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and mandatory participation by load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand-side resources.
+The Reliability Pricing Model (RPM) Capacity Market is a forward-looking, annual, locational market, with a must offer requirement for Existing Generation Capacity Resources and mandatory participation by load, with performance incentives, that includes clear market power mitigation rules and that permits the direct participation of demand-side resources.4

-Under RPM, capacity obligations are annual.
-Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
-Effective with the 2012/2013 Delivery Year, First, Second and Third Incremental Auctions (IA) are held for each delivery year.
-Prior to the 2012/2013 Delivery Year, the Second Incremental Auction was conducted if PJM determined that an unforced capacity resource shortage exceeded 100 MW of unforced capacity due to a load forecast increase.
-Effective January 31, 2010, First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.
-Also effective for the 2012/2013 Delivery Year, a Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.
+Under RPM, capacity obligations are annual.5 Base Residual Auctions (BRA) are held for delivery years that are three years in the future.
+First, Second and Third Incremental Auctions (IA) are held for each delivery year.6 First, Second, and Third Incremental Auctions are conducted 20, 10, and three months prior to the delivery year.7 A Conditional Incremental Auction may be held if there is a need to procure additional capacity resulting from a delay in a planned large transmission upgrade that was modeled in the BRA for the relevant delivery year.8

-The 2020/2021 RPM Third Incremental Auction were conducted in the first three months of 2020.
+The 2020/2021 RPM Third Incremental Auction was conducted in the first six months of 2020.